Gun show loophole: Executive branch

 On November 6, 1998, U.S. President Bill Clinton issued a memorandum for the Secretary of the Treasury and the Attorney General expressing concern about sellers at gun shows not being required to run background checks on potential buyers.
 He called this absence a "loophole" and said that it made gun shows prime targets for criminals and gun traffickers.
 He requested recommendations on what actions the administration should take, including legislation.

 During his campaign and presidency, President George W. Bush endorsed the idea of background checks at gun shows.
 Bush's position was that the gun show loophole should be closed by federal legislation since the gun show loophole was created by previous federal legislation.
-President Bush ordered an investigation by the U.S. Departments of Health, Education, and Justice in the wake of the Virginia Tech shootings in order to make recommendations on ways the federal government can prevent such tragedies.
-On January 8, 2008 he signed the NICS Improvement Amendments Act of 2007 (NIAA) into law.
+President Bush ordered an investigation by the U.S. Departments of Health, Education, and Justice in the wake of the Virginia Tech shooting in order to make recommendations on ways the federal government can prevent such tragedies.
+On January 8, 2008, he signed the NICS Improvement Amendments Act of 2007 (NIAA) into law.
 Goals and objectives that the NIAA sought to address included: The gap in information available to NICS about such prohibiting mental health adjudications and commitments.
 Filling these information gaps will better enable the system to operate as intended, to keep guns out of the hands of persons prohibited by federal or state law from receiving or possessing firearms.

 At the beginning of 2013, President Barack Obama outlined proposals regarding new gun control legislation asking Congress to close the gun show loophole by requiring background checks for all firearm sales.
-Closing the gun show loophole became part of a larger push for universal background checks to close "federal loopholes on such checks at gun shows and other private sales."
+Closing the gun show loophole became part of a larger push for universal background checks to close "federal loopholes on such checks at gun shows and other private sales".